clarisli/RoboND-Perception-Project/README.md

 I did this in `/sensor_stick/src/sensor_stick/features.py` and `/sensor_stick/scripts/capture_features.py`.

-##### 3.2 Train the Model
+#### 3.2 Train the Model

-I used the feature to train the model with Support Vector Machine (SVM).
-I obtained an accuracy of 98% by tuning the number of orientations to 128 and number of histogram bins to 64.
+I used the features above to train the model with Support Vector Machine (SVM) and obtained an accuracy of 98% - I tuned the number of orientations to 128 and number of histogram bins to 64.
 Here's the confusion chart:

 ![alt text][image14]

-I did this in `train_svm.py`.
+I did this in `/sensor_stick/scripts/train_svm.py`.

-### Pick and Place Setup
+## Pick and Place Setup

 With the detected objects from above, I composed the necessary messages to send to the `pick_place_routine` service.

-I obtained the ground truth pick lists, i.e., objects to be collected, from the `pick_list_*.yaml` files under `/pr2_robot/config`.
-The `pick_list_1.yaml` file looks like this:
+The ground truth pick lists, i.e., objects to be collected can be found at the `pick_list_*.yaml` files under `/pr2_robot/config`.
+For example, `pick_list_1.yaml` file looks like this:

 ```
 object_list: